Special Read: Is This Year’s Abe Giants Truly Formidable? | FRIDAY DIGITAL

 What about this season?

-Shinnosuke Abe (45) was promoted from head coach to manager, replacing Tatsunori Hara (65), who stepped down as manager to take responsibility for the team’s poor performance.
-The team aggressively reinforced its pitching staff through trades and the draft, releasing Adam Walker (32) and others who had not had a chance to pitch, and acquiring Rei Takahashi (28) and Keisuke Izumi (27).
+In response to the slump, manager Tatsunori Hara (65) stepped down, and Shinnosuke Abe (45) was promoted from head coach to manager.
+They actively reinforced the pitching staff through trades and the draft, releasing Adam Walker (32), who had limited playing opportunities, and acquiring Reiji Takahashi (28) and Keisuke Izumi (27).

-Tomoya Satozaki, a former Lotte baseball critic who placed the Giants at No. 1 in his rankings predictions on his YouTube channel, answered immediately.
+Former Lotte baseball commentator Tomoya Sato, who ranked the Giants first in his ranking predictions on his YouTube channel, responded promptly.

 For more information, click here↓.